12 Proven Sources of Insights to Fuel Your Product Discovery

 Regularly talking to customers is essential for any product team.
 But true innovation comes from gathering insights from multiple sources.

 Hi, Paweł here.
-Welcome to the free edition of The Product Compass.
+Welcome to the free archived edition of The Product Compass.

 Each week, I share actionable insights and resources for PMs.
 Here’s what you might have missed: